aroberge/avantpy/README.md

 Python with **training wheels**: _executable pseudocode_ in any language.

-Please see (insert link here) for more information, including for those who wish to contribute or file issues.
+Please see https://aroberge.github.io/avantpy/docs/html/ for more information, including for those who wish to contribute or file issues.

 ## What is AvantPy